Fort Boyard (British game show): Background

 The origins of the British version dates back to late 1988 when broadcaster Channel 4 commissioned production company Chatsworth Television (at the time producers of Channel 4's Treasure Hunt and ITV's Interceptor, both also game shows created by Antoine) to devise a concept for a British version of the show.

 A pilot of the show funded by Channel 4 and using a basic replica set was filmed in February 1989 at Elstree Studios in London with Richard O'Brien as presenter, as the fortress intended for filming was not available at the time due to its ongoing renovations.
 The result was deemed unsuccessful and not broadcast, due to the considerable changes required to the French-owned format in order for it to suit a UK audience; this led to Chatsworth producer Malcolm Heyworth contacting Fort Boyards creator Jacques Antoine about developing an alternative format and proposed a new adapted idea that was substantially different in terms of presentation and style but used a similar format and the same presenter.
 Channel 4's alternative game show The Crystal Maze first aired on 15 February 1990, five months before the French series.

 Footage of O'Brien's pilot, showing the initial idea for the "Treasure Room" segment of the French format, later appears in a casting call advert for the French version, broadcast in May 1990.
-Further clips and details about of the Fort Boyard pilot (then known as Les Clés de Fort Boyard) began to emerge on French television in 2019 and in June 2022, an out of sync twenty-minute edit of the pilot was uploaded on social media by the show's co-creator Pierre Launay.
+Further clips and details about the Fort Boyard pilot (then known as Les Clés de Fort Boyard) began to emerge on French television in 2019 and in June 2022, an out of sync twenty-minute edit of the pilot was uploaded on social media by the show's co-creator Pierre Launay.